Morina (tribe): Geography

 Morina tribal territory bordered the traditional tribal lands of Gashi (tribe) to the west, Bytyçi to the southwest and Has (municipality) to the south.
 There are two villages named Morina on the Kosovo-Albanian border.

 History

 Origins

 The Morinas were a tribe in the sense of a fis, i.e. a community that is aware of common blood ties and of common history reaching back to one male ancestor.
 According to oral tradition, they seem to trace a common origin with the Mirdita tribe.
 The Mirditans, Shala (tribe) and Shoshi (region) trace their origin to the Pashtrik mountain on the Kosovo-Albanian border, not far from Morina territory which leads to assume that while the Mirditans left their original home, the smaller Morinas stayed closer.

 Middle Ages

-During the 15th century, all of Morina's inhabitants had Albanian anthroponomy, indicating that Christian Albanians inhabited the village and its surroundings.
+During the 15th century Morinë is mentioned as a village.
+All of Morina's inhabitants had Albanian anthroponomy, indicating that Christian Albanians inhabited the village and its surroundings.